DallanQ/dominion/QA.md

 > Are Curses available in all games, even without the Witch, and if I buy a Curse, do I have to put it in my own deck, or can I place it in another player's deck?

- Yes, it's true that Curses can be present in games without the Witch, and players can buy them and if you do, you put them back in your deck.
+Yes, Curses are available in the supply even if no card like Witch is in play.
+If you buy a Curse, you must put it into your own deck, not another player's deck.

 [question-on-captain-promo-card](https://boardgamegeek.com/thread/2258827/question-on-captain-promo-card)